Sangeeth722/Automated_birthday_wisher/README.md

 <h1>Requirements</h1>

 1 Pythonanywhere.
-A free PythonAnywhere account allows you to run one script at a time 2 A small amount of common sense
+A free PythonAnywhere account allows you to run one script at a time<br>
+2 A small amount of common sense